godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_cpp_example.rst

 Compiling the plugin
 --------------------

-We cannot easily write by hand a ``SConstruct`` file that SCons would use for building.
-For the purpose of this example, just use :download:`this hardcoded SConstruct file <files/cpp_example/SConstruct>` we've prepared.
+To compile the project we need to define how SCons using should compile it using a ``SConstruct`` file which references the one in ``godot-cpp``.
+Writing it from scratch is outside the scope of this tutorial, but you can :download:`the SConstruct file we prepared <files/cpp_example/SConstruct>`.
 We'll cover a more customizable, detailed example on how to use these build files in a subsequent tutorial.

 .. note::